louis-dotfiles/neovim/CONTRIBUTING.md

 - smear-cursor: the cursor leaves a temporary "trail" while moving.
 Handy to better track cursor movements.
 - schemastore.nvim: provides schemas for JSON and YAML completion.
+- smear-cursor: make the cursor leave a "trail" when it moves.
+- statuscolumn: My own statuscolumn plugin.
+- switchboard: My "switches" plugin.
+It shows a panel with configured switches.
 - telescope.nvim: fuzzy finder.
 - treesitter-textobjects: creates additional text objects like "functions", "parameters", "classes", "scopes".
 - treesitter: Abstract Syntax Tree engine, for better syntax highlighting and other fancy things.
 - treesj: split and join lines in a list.